Lucas1981/kitty-cube/README.md

 # Catcube – 3D rasterizer

 Gouraud shading and texturing on a cat photo cube.
 Refactored into a Vite project with a modular 3D rasterizer library.
+I wrote the original back in 2016 for this, but like some other repositories I was working on it was working but a hot mess.
+I decided to take it and work on it using Cursor with AI agents to make it comply with modern standards of web dev projects.
+It's much more structured and organized now, which is nice.

+I like that this has a complete shader and gouraud functionality in there, even with a bit of lighting.
+I'd want to also iterate on this to improve performance, where initially I just created it as a proof of concept to see if I could move around a textured object at all.
+It's a pretty ok 3d renderer, although not matrix based, so probably there already there is some performance mileage to be gained.

 ## Setup